The Unfortunate Correlation between Race and Covid 19

 In St Louis, Missouri: 65% of people dying are black, yet they make up only 45% of the St Louis population.

-Conversations of socio-economic disparity have long been agonised over, and no doubt have a large impact upon the rate of infection and death in black populations.
+Conversations of socio-economic disparity have long been agonised over, and no doubt have a large impact on the rate of infection and death in black populations.

 Findings of the Office of National Statistics